calaldees/teachingWorkshops/teacherEducation/_interviews.md

 Computing in Education (5 min)
 ----------------------

-* Tell me about the Computing syllabus in UK schools
+* Tell me about the Computing syllabus in UK schools (or overseas) what are the differences compared with the UK computing curriculum
     * Describe how you have recently developed your computing subject knowledge in relation to the UK computing curriculum
     * What books/articles/blogs/videos have you encountered about teaching Computing?
+* How would you encourage more girls to engage with Computing in schools?
+* What are the threats to young peoples online safety.
+How would you teach this?
 * Can you envisage a problematic scenario in a computing classroom?
     * How might you deal with this?
 * What do you think young people will find the most challenging aspect of learning computing?
-* How would you encourage more girls to engage with Computing in schools?
-* What are the threats to young peoples online safety.
-How would you teach this?
 * Extra
+    * (Overseas) How might teaching in the context of the UK be different to your past experiences?
     * How do you think computer science could/should be taught in the classroom?
     * How would teaching Computing differ from other subjects?
     * How do you see your skills and role changing/developing over the years?
 Where do you see yourself in 5 years?